asphaltpanthers/IS2545/course-info.md

 Attendance for normal lectures is not required, but is STRONGLY recommended.
 The instructor will try to ensure that all information will be available via slides or the textbook, but simply reading them may be insufficient to understand the concepts thoroughly.

-Presence for group exercise days is required in order to get the full class participation score.
+Presence for group exercise days and guest lectures are required in order to get the full class participation score.

 ****